 Understand the Behavior

 Try to understand how frustrating a situation can be for a child with ADHD and why they might react the way they do.
 This can be useful when you discuss with your child their behavior and ways to change it.
-By showing your child you understand how difficult this can be for them, it might help your child to feel like you support them.
+Showing your child you understand how difficult this can be for them, might help your child to feel like you support them.
 This is because a child with ADHD can feel like they are always doing something wrong and they are always at fault.
 However, it is an impulse, and explaining this will show them that you still care and support them.
 This could lead to your child listening to you more.

 Seek Help from Others

 When learning to deal with your child’s aggressive behavior, another suggestion is to not be afraid to ask for suggestions from other parents or healthcare professionals who have dealt with this condition before.
-These people may have great techniques and strategies on helping to move kids away from using violence to express their emotions and more towards using their words.
+These people may have great techniques and strategies for helping to move kids away from using violence to express their emotions and more towards using their words.

 Reward Good Behavior

 Rewarding and acknowledging good behavior as well as inappropriate behavior is crucial when dealing with a child with ADHD.
 It can often seem to children with ADHD that they are always in trouble.
-However, by pointing out when they do use their words instead of hitting will be great positive reinforcement.
-Also, try comparing the behaviors to your child and showing them what happens when they behave appropriately and what happens when they do not, such as time outs and having favorite items being taken away.
+However, pointing out when they do use their words instead of hitting will be great positive reinforcement.
+Also, try comparing the behaviors to your child and showing them what happens when they behave appropriately and what happens when they do not, such as time outs and having favorite items taken away.

 Listen and Learn

 One of the most important things you can do for a child with ADHD is to listen to them.
 Even though dealing with an aggressive child with ADHD can be difficult, he or she is still your child and needs your love and support.
-Be sure to listen to what the child is saying and use that to gage their mood.
+Be sure to listen to what the child is saying and use that to gauge their mood.
 Understand the triggers or conversations that could cause arguments or temper tantrums.
 Be sure to have open communication with your child, and let him or her know that it is okay to be alone sometimes.
 Also, if the child is upset or feels that they are going to have an aggressive moment, learn to help your child learn to control their aggressive behavior, instead of letting it control them.